Laptop Repairs

 Many charging jobs are caused by damaged chargers, worn charging ports or the wrong USB-C adapter.
 A customer may buy a cheaper charger online, only to find it does not deliver enough power.
 In other cases, the battery is worn out but the laptop is otherwise worth repairing.

 If the charger is the issue, the fix may be as simple as replacing it with the correct wattage.
 If the charging port is loose or damaged, the laptop may need repair.
 If the battery is worn but the laptop is still a good model, a battery replacement may make sense.
 If the laptop is old and has multiple problems, a repair-or-replace conversation is more honest.
-See also the laptop performance guide if your laptop has other issues too.
+See also the charging port repair guide if your laptop has other issues too.

 What Not to Do